interwebologist/NerdPrompt/README.md

 ## 🔑 Setting Up Your API Key

-To use **Perplexed Terminal**, you need an API key from Perplexity.ai.
+To use **Nerd Prompt**, you need an API key from Perplexity.ai.
 Here's how to get it:

 1. **Log in to Perplexity.ai**: Visit [www.perplexity.ai](https://www.perplexity.ai) and log in to your account.
 2. **Navigate to Settings**: Click on the **Settings** icon (bottom-left corner).